mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 (source: [What are intrinsics? — StackOverflow](https://stackoverflow.com/questions/2268562/what-are-intrinsics))

 ### How to use this intrinsic
-So basically, lets say we want to use the Java APIs available.
+So basically, let's say we want to use the Java APIs available.
 We:
-1. Initialize a `RenderScript` Context.
+1. Initialise a `RenderScript` Context.
 2. Create input and output `Allocations`.
     - An Allocation is a `RenderScript` object that provides storage for a fixed amount of data.
     This needs to be provided by the caller.